Updated April 17, 2025

 - Make sure that you have a digital version of your book.
 You (or your narrator) don't want to record while turning physical pages—the mic will pick up this noise.

-- Decide if you will be recording at home or in a recording studio.
+- Decide if you'll be recording at home or in a recording studio.
 Recording studios can get quite pricey, but you don't have to worry about any sound issues such as family, pets, cars outside, etc., which would be a concern if you were recording it from your house.

 - Work with an audiobook producer.
 I know many of us want to have our hands in all aspects of a project like this, but take my advice and let an expert take the wheel.
 There is a lot more that goes into the producing side of an audiobook than you would think.
 There is a learning curve when it comes to fixing audio, making sure the volume is the same throughout the book, and adding music.
 If you record at home, you need a good USB mic.
 I recommend the Blue Yeti, a well-insulated room or soundbox, and finally a recording software (Audacity is free).